jpthiele/dealii-Wiki/deal.II-in-Spack.md

 ### Check before build:
 It is often convenient to check which version of packages, compilers, variants etc will be used before actually starting installation.
-That can be done by building the conretized spec via, for example,
+That can be done by examining the conretized spec via `spack spec` command, e.g.
 ```
 spack spec dealii@develop+mpi+petsc%gcc ^petsc+complex~hypre
 ```